Biomedical Engineer with particular interest in modulation of neural systems.

-Dr. Moffitt has more than 15 years of industry experience in the medical device field, and has focused on Spinal Cord Stimulation and Deep Brain Stimulation systems.
-His experience has included many activities, from individual contributor to technical lead on Boston Scientific’s first DBS system (Vercise™) to management roles (presently directs Neuromodulation Research and Advanced Concepts team within R&D), and spanning development of sophisticated models and algorithms – now in commercial product, generation of intellectual property (inventor or co-inventor of >100 issued patents), technical support for regulatory submissions, technical diligence in partnership and acquisition deals, working with physician-customers, patients, collaborating scientists, and leading team members in similar activities.
-A hallmark of his career has been taking ideas from concept to commercialization with examples including the Illumina3D™ stimulation steering algorithm, the Cartesia™ directional DBS lead with corresponding steering and visualization algorithms, and DBS Anodic Monopolar stimulation.
-He has contributed to the building of a franchise within a company.
+Dr. Moffitt’s prior commercial experience provides a valuable perspective in translation of novel therapies to the commercial and clinical spaces.
+His industry experience included many activities, from individual contributor to technical lead on Boston Scientific’s first DBS system (Vercise™) to management roles (Distinguished Corporate Fellow and Head of the Neuromodulation Research and Advanced Concepts team within R&D), and spanning development of sophisticated models and algorithms, generation of intellectual property (inventor or co-inventor of about 200 issued US patents), technical support for regulatory submissions, diligence in partnership and acquisition deals, working with physician-customers, patients, collaborating scientists, and leading team members in similar activities.

 Strengths: technical expertise, communication, the ability work well with people – both internal and external, and the ability to envision novel solutions to problems, and a sense for how things will or will not be valued by customers.
 He is driven by seeing translation of ideas to products that help people.